Part 4: Focus rate

 By comparing potential and real focus time, it is possible to quantify the proportion of working time available for focused work.
 Aggregating by team allows us to further inspect how focus rate is distributed across the company, and whether the teams that need it in higher doses have adequate focus time in the day.

-For example, in Fig. 2 below we can see that the teams most in need of focus time - programmers in Data, Dev Design and Development teams - are, fortunately, in the upper half of the graph.
-In the case of externally oriented teams - Marketing and Sales - the focus rate is relatively low.
+For example, in Fig. 2 below we can see that the teams most in need of focus time - Human Resources, Design and Development teams - are, fortunately, in the upper half of the graph.
+In the case of externally oriented teams - Product Management and Partnerships - the focus rate is relatively low.
 However, given their roles (building relationships, asking for inputs from people from other teams, resolving urgent issues, etc.), we don't have to worry too much about it.
-Nevertheless, we might ask why the Marketing team has a lower focus rate than the Sales team - we would expect the opposite to be the case.
+Nevertheless, we might ask why the Product Management team has a lower focus rate than the Partnerships team - we would expect the opposite to be the case.
 We may also question whether Management has enough time for strategic and conceptual work.

 Having enough time for focused work is crucial for employees' high-quality performance, especially in the case of jobs that belong in the so-called “makers” category.
 In contrast to managers who very often slice their time hour by hour, “makers” need to cut their days into 4 hour intervals (at a minimum) in order to deliver work of the required quality in accordance to deadlines.